 PETA has exposed cruelty in the fur industry numerous times, and what we reveal is always the same: confinement, deprivation, mutilation, and violent deaths.
-Whether it came from an animal on a fur farm or one who was trapped in the wild, every fur item caused an animal tremendous suffering—and took away a life.
+Whether it came from an animal on a fur farm or one who was trapped in nature, every fur item caused an animal tremendous suffering—and killed someone.
+Each year, 100 million animals are killed in the fur industry.
 In this day and age—when the fashion industry is producing superior faux-fur alternatives that are warm, stylish, and far more eco-friendly—there is absolutely no need to abuse and kill animals for fur.

 Luckily, top fashion brands and companies around the world are using high-tech and innovative faux-fur materials that are better for both animals and the environment.
 Here are several fashion brands selling faux-fur in their collection—because they know that compassion is always in fashion: